markburns/multibit-brute-force/lib/pass/notes.md

    166, 40, 158, 246, 180, 2, 162, 115, 55, 16, 127, 160, 115, 96, 185, 38,
    196, 251, 10, 37, 140, 57>>

+pool of worker process
+  pulling off a queue
+  your queue module
+    could return :stop or task_data when dequeueing as password attempt.

+when a password is found
+  the worker can notify the queue pool spawned by a supervision tree when the password is found,
+    print it out,
+    the shut down the tree